fatemeshahrokhshahi/llm-reasoning/README.md

 ### Chain of Logic Methodology

-The Chain of Logic method implements a structured 6-step reasoning process:
+The Chain of Logic method implements a structured 6-step reasoning process originally introduced by Servantez et al. (2024) for legal reasoning tasks.
+Since no implementation was available from the original paper, we developed our own complete implementation based on their methodology description and adapted it specifically for conditional and modal logical reasoning:

 1. **Structured Input** - Identify premises and question clearly
 2. **Rule Decomposition** - Break down logical components